freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/dunning-kruger-effect/index.md

 ### Why does it matter in Software Development?

-DK effect is an important learning for software developers.
-It can be observed among developers of all age.
+The DK effect is an important learning for software developers.
+It can be observed among developers of all ages.
 This is more prominent among beginners and intermediate level developers.
 After the initial struggle they might get over confident about a language or their designs.
-This leads them to underestimate the complexity of system requirements or, worse, hampers them coming up with better software designs.
-For more experienced developers, they seem to have gained wisdom over the years.
-They are more humble and better at judging the system complexity.
-(This might not be true to all senior developers though.)
+This leads them to underestimate the complexity of system requirements or, even worse, prevent them from coming up with better software designs.
+For more experienced developers gained wisdom over the years.
+Therefore, they are more humble and better at judging the system complexity.
+(This might not be true for all senior developers though.)

 ### Beware!
-DK Effect is exactly opposite of [Imposter Syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
+The DK Effect is the exact opposite of the [Imposter Syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
 You need to strike the perfect balance between both of these for your professional growth.

-### How to check if I suffer from DK effect?
+### How to check if I suffer from the DK effect?
 *You can't!*

 Sorry, but there isn't a straight answer to this question.
 You can ask following questions to yourself: